jiamingluuu/notes/distributed-system/Raft Consensus Algorithm.md

 The leader uses a new RPC called `InstallSnapshot` to send snapshots to followers that are too far behind:
 - If follower receives a snapshot containing new information not already in the recipient's log, the follower discards its entire log.
 - If the received snapshot describes a prefix of the follower's log, entries covered by the snapshot are deleted but entries following the snapshot are still valid.

+# Possible optimization on Raft protocol
+## Implementing linearizability semantics
+### At-least-once semantics
+_At-least-once semantics_ is one of the commonly arisen issue in stateful distributed systems:
+- when client sends a request to the server, server executes the requests, and send the response back to the client.
+However, the response is corrupted due to unknown reason(s).
+Client re-sends the request.
+- duplicate commands can manifest in subtle ways that client can recover from.
+### Implementation details
+We can implement linearizable semantics in Raft:
+- Client assign an unique identifier to each command.
+- Each server's state machine maintain a _session_ for each client.
+- The session tracks the latest serial number processed for the client, along with associate response.
+- If a server receives a command whose serial number has already been executed it is respond immediately without re-executing the request.
+> _Linearizable Semantics_:each operation appears execute instantaneously, exactly once, at some point between its invocation and its response.
+### Issues on the provided implementation
+**Issue 1:** Session expiration
+Because disk resource is limited, we cannot keep track of the session data forever, a timeout for session expiration is needed.
+- Option 1: Set a upper bound on number of sessions and perform an eviction based on LRU policy.
+- Option 2: Use an agreement of based on a preset timeout duration.
+During inactive period, client sends a keep-alive request to the server, otherwise the session expires.

+**Issue 2:** Client continuously operations when the session was expired.
+Implements a `RegisterClient` RPC that allocates a new client session and returns the session id to the client.If the server receives a command with unregistered id, respond an error to the client.

+## Pre-vote phase
+On network partitioning, it is possible that we have two local network in which one of them consists of quorum number of nodes and another does not.
+- The region reaches quorum can properly elects a leader on every term.
+- Whereas the region does not reach quorum will constantly split the vote and increases its term number.
+When the network resumes, because the servers did not reach quorum have a term number that is much larger than those coming from another partition, servers from the other partition will step down and starts a new round of election.
+This decreases availability.

+The introduction of pre-vote phase is used to prevent such issue.
+On timeout for not receiving leader heartbeat, the node enters pre-vote phase, in which:
+- it asks other servers whether its log was up-to-date enough to get their vote.
+This is aka _pre-vote_ check.
+- the node increments its `currentTerm` and enters a election only if the node receives quorum number of acknownledgement response.

+## Check quorum